gillibrand/launchbar-pinboard/README.md

 ## Pinboard Search

-Searches the titles, descriptions, tags, and URLs of all your bookmarks.
+Searches the titles, descriptions, and tags of all your bookmarks.

 Search results can be up to five minutes out-of-date.
 This is done to improve performance if you have a large number of bookmarks.
 If you notice your results are out-of-date, you can try searching for `refresh` with this action and choosing the `Refresh your out-of-date bookmarks` action.